 Single-family residential housing accounts for a majority of the community housing stock.
-Multi-family rental units account for a small percentage of the community's housing stock.
+Multi-family rental units account for a small percentage.
 However, in recent years, multifamily development has picked up speed due to market demand.
 The number of multifamily housing units permitted for construction since 2015 increased dramatically.
 Newly permitted units continue to be in the higher price range.

 Table 28 - Unit Size by Tenure, compares the number of 1 bedroom, 2 bedroom, and 3+ bedroom structures occupied by owners and renters.
-This shows that not only are the majority of inhabitants of Lee's Summit owners, but 91% of those who own a home in Lee's Summit own a home with 3+ bedrooms.
+This shows that not only are the majority of inhabitants of Lee's Summit are owners, 91% of those who own a home in Lee's Summit own a home with 3+ bedrooms.
 Of those who rent in Lee's Summit, most rent either a 2 bedroom (44%) or a 3+ bedroom (33%) structure.